Parliament House, Canberra

-Parliament House is the meeting place of the Parliament of Australia, the legislative body of Australia's federal level of government.
-The building also houses the core of the executive (the Australian Government), containing the Cabinet room and offices of the Prime Minister and other federal ministers.
+Parliament House is the meeting place of the Parliament of Australia, the legislative branch of Australia's federal tier of government.
+The building also houses the core of the executive (the Australian Government), containing the cabinet room and offices of the prime minister and other federal ministers.

-Located in Canberra, Parliament House is situated on the southern apex of the National Triangle atop Capital Hill, at the intersection of Commonwealth, Adelaide, Canberra and Kings Avenues enclosed by the State Circle.
+Located in Canberra, Parliament House is situated at the southern apex of the National Triangle atop and beneath Capital Hill at the intersection of Commonwealth, Adelaide, Canberra and Kings Avenues, and enclosed by the State Circle.